-A More Youthful Look for the Philadelphia, Bryn Mawr, and Newtown Square Areas
+A More Youthful Look for Women and Men in the Bryn Mawr, Newtown Square, and Philadelphia Areas

 The face is central to one's appearance and commonly our most distinguishing feature.
 Countless men and women seek facial rejuvenation procedures to regain their youthful look.
 A facelift, otherwise known as rhytidectomy, is the pinnacle of these procedures.

 Sun damage, skin type, previous skin care, and smoking history all impact the way we age.
 People notice new lines and wrinkles, skin quality changes, and skin sagging in many places.
 For this reason, each facelift is a unique compilation of procedures geared toward the desires the individual patient.
 When it comes to performing a facelift, Philadelphia-area plastic surgeon Dr. Laura Gowen understands that precision is key.
 She and her team, based in Bryn Mawr and Newtown Square, work to provide their patients with the results they seek by tightening loose skin on the face.